 Choosing a Web Host for Your Retail Website

-If you decide to build your own retail website, you’ll also need to decide where to host it.
-Website loading speeds are a major factor in customer conversions, so choosing a fast server is extremely important.
+If you decide to build your own retail website, you’ll also need to decide where to host your online business.
+Website loading speeds are a major factor in customer conversions of a successful online store, so choosing a fast server is extremely important.

 In fact, it’s been shown that slowing down a website’s load speed by just one second can lower conversion rates by seven percent.
 Slowing a site by three seconds or more would likely lead to about a 40% abandonment rate.

 Three of the most popular web host today are Rackspace, Cloudflare, and Amazon.
 When selecting the right host for your online retail business, pay special attention to their uptime and customer service quality.